Sabrinas Organizing

 Organized Changing Table Drawer| Image by Sabrina's Organizing

-This drawer contained the necessary tools (affiliate) for the baby, such as nail clippers.
+This drawer contained the necessary baby supplies, such as nail clippers.
 The bottom drawer contained clothes that were not often used, such as pants.

 first drawer of changing table